miguelovalles/miguelovalles.github.io/index.md

 3. MySQL Tasks - Course DAD-220

-This is the URL to download my [code review](http://gofile.me/2ATFw/y7PvIvcgQ).
+This is the URL to download my code review http://gofile.me/2ATFw/y7PvIvcgQ.

 ```
 ##### Support or Contact